unrealwork/atsd-use-cases/IRSTaxFilings/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/fc79b852/2/#fullscreen)

-## Playing with Data
+## Querying Data
 ---

 You can take a closer
-look at the IRS filing statistics by installing your own [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) instance and loading the data for interactive analysis with SQL and charts.
+look at the IRS filing statistics by installing a local [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) instance and loading the data for interactive analysis with SQL and charts.

 The list of available series: